 - 1. Official copies of student and parent (if dependent) or spouse (if independent) Federal IRS Tax Return Transcript.
 Must obtain document from IRS. - 2.
 Tax and Income Form with copies of W-2's of student, spouse, or parent. - 3.
 Student's Social Security Card. - 4.
-SNAP (Supplemental Nutrition Assistance Program) form, also known as food stamps, and, if requested, a copy of benefit reports. - 5.
-Child Support Paid form. - 6.
+SNAP form (Supplemental Nutrition Assistance Program (also known as food stamps) and if requested, a copy of benefit reports. - 5.
+Child Support Paid/Received. - 6.
 Copy of divorce or separation documentation. - 7.
 Birth Certificate. - 8.
 Other documents that provide proof of income or asset value.

-A student's application that is selected for verification will be placed in a pending status and will receive no further processing until all requested materials have been received by the Financial Aid Office.
+A student's application that is selected for verification will be placed in a pending status and will receive no further processing until all requested materials have been received and processed by the Financial Aid Office.
+Students are notified by email if additional documentation is required.